Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Results

 \subsection{Water}

 As a final evaluation of StABlE Training, we consider liquid-phase water.
-Water has historically posed unique challenges for atomistic simulations due to the presence of long-range interactions, proton disorder, and nuclear quantum effects \cite{Cheng2019AbInitioWater, Raza2011ProtonOrderingIce, Markland2018NuclearQuantumEffects}.
+Water has historically posed unique challenges for atomistic simulations due to the presence of long-range interactions, proton disorder, and nuclear quantum effects \citep{Cheng2019AbInitioWater, Raza2011ProtonOrderingIce, Markland2018NuclearQuantumEffects}.
 Additionally, estimating transport properties, such as the diffusivity coefficient, requires long, continuous trajectories to minimize statistical error.
-We use the dataset produced in \cite{fu2022forces}, which contains reference all-atom simulations of 64 water molecules using the flexible Extended Simple Point Charge model \cite{Wu2006FlexibleSPC} at 300K and 1 atm.
-For this system, we consider a GemNet-T model \cite{gemnet}.
-GemNet-T displays a failure mode in which unphysical configurations (e.g., bond stretching) first arise in highly localized "pockets" of 1-2 molecules (Figure \ref{fig:water_result}a), which then gradually cascade to the rest of the simulation domain \cite{fu2022forces}.
+We use the dataset produced in Fu et al. \citep{fu2022forces}, which contains reference all-atom simulations of 64 water molecules using the flexible Extended Simple Point Charge model \citep{Wu2006FlexibleSPC} at 300K and 1 atm.
+For this system, we consider a GemNet-T model \citep{gemnet}.
+GemNet-T displays a failure mode in which unphysical configurations (e.g., bond stretching) first arise in highly localized "pockets" of 1-2 molecules (Figure \ref{fig:water_result}a), which then gradually cascade to the rest of the simulation domain \citep{fu2022forces}.
 Such configurations do not noticeably affect global system observables such as the radial distribution function.
 Therefore, in this setting it is more appropriate to use our localized version of the Boltzmann gradient estimator (Equation \ref{eq:local_estimator}) in order to guide the optimization process towards specific spatial domains of instability.
+After pre-training a GemNet-T model using a subset of 1,000 reference structures, we begin StABlE Training with the localized Boltzmann estimator, simulating 5 parallel replicas at a temperature of 300K.
+We use a minimum intermolecular distance criterion (Section \ref{sec: stability_criteria}) to detect instabilities during training.
+To estimate gradients for optimization, from each global state we extract all possible local neighborhoods containing a single water molecule (Supplementary Section \ref{sec: training_details}).
+The most prevalent failure mode \addtwo{produced by GemNet-T} in this system is unphysical bond stretching, which eventually leads to unphysical coordination structures.
+Motivated by this observation, we use the mean hydrogen-oxygen bond length as our training observable.
+We perform a single cycle of simulation and learning.
+We then evaluate the performance of the StABlE-Trained model by performing 5 parallel nanosecond (ns) MD simulations at 300K, starting from held-out initial conditions and using a RDF MAE criterion (defined in Supplementary Section \ref{sec: stability_criteria}) to measure stability.
+We achieve significant improvements in stability and accuracy using our training approach. \removetwo{We nearly double the stable simulation time relative to a baseline MLFF model trained only on QM reference data} \addtwo{Our StABlE-trained model can simulate stably for 1 ns for all 5 initial conditions, while the baseline MLFF model trained only on QM reference data can only do so for 1 initial condition, and has a median stability of just 312 ps} (Figure \ref{fig:water_result}b).
+Compared to a reference value of $2.3 \times 10^{-9} \frac{m^2}{s}$, the mean diffusivity produced by StABlE-trained model simulations is \addtwo{$2.4 \times 10^{-9} \frac{m^2}{s}$}, while the mean diffusivity produced by baseline model simulations is $5.0 \times 10^{-9} \frac{m^2}{s}$ (Figure \ref{fig:water_result}c).
+The \addtwo{long-range correlations in the element-conditioned RDFs (Figures \ref{fig:water_result}d-f) are also captured more accurately by the StABlE-trained model}.
+We reiterate that neither the element-conditioned RDFs nor the diffusivity coefficient were explicitly seen during StABlE Training.
+We also highlight that the RDF MAE stability criterion used for evaluation is different from the minimum intermolecular distance criterion used during training (see Supplementary Section \ref{sec: stability_criteria} for more details), suggesting that StABlE Training does not overfit to the training stability criterion. \addtwo{In Supplementary Section \ref{sec:npt}, we demonstrate that StABlE Training leads to similar stability improvements when water simulations are conducted in the isothermal/isobaric (NPT) ensemble, instead of the canonical (NVT) ensemble.}